Home

 Reviews

 “An insightful exploration of the effects of traumatic experiences, and an ultimately hopeful portrait of a young girl . . .
-[A] masterful job of showing the complexity of relationships among religious and ethnic groups in [South Africa and Poland] . . .
+[A] masterful job of showing the complexity of relationships among religious and ethnic groups in [S. Africa and Poland] . . .
 The relationships between the protagonist, her adoptive parents, and their domestic worker are particularly well realized.
-However, the light that shines through this book is the carefully imagined and described process of painful but ultimately positive personal growth that Devorah experiences.”
+However, the light that shines through this book is the carefully imagined and described process of painful but ultimately positive personal growth that Devorah experiences.” —School Library Journal

-“[T]he story is gripping . . .
-The history of persecution and immigration will echo with many American families.” -Hazel Rochman, Booklist
+“[T]he story is gripping . . ..” —Hazel Rochman, Booklist

 “Devorah’s narration alternates between flashbacks to life in the sisters’ Polish village of Domachevo and their later experiences as orphans, and both tales are equally touching and engrossing; her observations of the way black South Africans are accorded underclass status within their own country leads to provocative comparisons with her own sudden class reversal as a member of a relatively privileged white community.” -Bulletin of the Center for Children’s Books

-“With bittersweet overtones, it reminds the reader of human savagery yet also shows the caring strength of one man and the power of sisterly ties.” - selected and reviewed by Lesley Agnew, leading independent bookseller, for “Teenage Previews for March-June,” The Bookseller, U.K.
+“With bittersweet overtones, it reminds the reader of human savagery yet also shows the caring strength of one man and the power of sisterly ties.” —selected and reviewed by Lesley Agnew, leading independent bookseller, for “Teenage Previews for March-June,” The Bookseller, U.K.